data-apis/dataframe-api-compat/blog_post.md

 Tired of getting lost in if-then statements when dealing with API differences between DataFrame libraries?
-Would you like to be able to write your code once, have it be able to dispatch to virtually any DataFrame library, and be done?
+Would you like to be able to write your code once, have it work with all major DataFrame libraries, and be done?
-Let's learn about an initiative which will enable you to write cross-DataFrame code, without special-casing and without any data conversions.
+Let's learn about an initiative which will enable you to write cross-DataFrame code - no special-casing nor data conversions required!

 ## Why would I want this anyway?